cyberjunky/home-assistant-arpscan_tracker/README.md

 ### HACS - Recommended
 - Have [HACS](https://hacs.xyz) installed, this will allow you to easily manage and track updates.
 - Search for 'Arpscan'.
-- Click Install under "Arpscan Device Tracker" integration.
+- Click Install below the found integration.
 - Configure using the configuration instuctions below.
 - Restart Home-Assistant.